-Administrator Committee an Administrator of a Council appointed under the LGA other than an Administrator appointed under section 6 Committee Committee see the definition of "Council Committee" complaint a Code of Conduct complaint made for the purposes of clauses 4.1 and 4.2 of the Procedures. conduct includes acts and omissions Council Wollongong City Council Council Committee a Committee established by Council comprising of Councillors, staff or other persons that Council had delegated functions to and Council's Audit, Risk an Improvement Committee Council Committee member a person other than a Councillor or member of staff of a Council who is a member of a Council Committee other than a wholly advisory Committee, and a person other than a Councillor who is a member of the Council Audit, Risk and Improvement Committee Council official includes Councillors, members of staff of Council, Administrators, Council Committee members delegates of Council and, for the purposes of clause 4.16 of the Model Code of Conduct, Council advisers Councillor any person elected or appointed to civic office, including the Lord Mayor and includes members an chairpersons of County Councils and voting representatives of the boards of joint organisations and chairpersons of Joint Organisations delegate of Council a person (other than a Councillor or member of staff of Council) or body, and the individual members of the body, to whom a function of Council is delegated election campaign includes Council, state and federal election campaigns environmental planning instrument has the same meaning as it has in the Environmental Planning and Assessment Act 1979 joint organisation a joint organisation established under section 4000 of the LGA LGA the Local Government Act 1993 local planning panel a local planning panel constituted under th Environmental Planning and Assessment Act 1979 Lord Mayor includes the chairperson of a County Council or a joint organisation members of staff of a Council includes members of staff of County Councils and joir organisations the Office Office of Local Government personal information information or an opinion (including information or a opinion forming part of a database and whether or no recorded in a material form) about an individual whos identity is apparent or can reasonably be ascertaine from the information or opinion the Procedures the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW prescribed under the Regulation the Regulation the Local Government (General) Regulation 2021 Voting representative a voting representative of the Board of a joint organisation wholly advisory Committee a Council Committee that the Council has not delegated any functions to
+Committee see the definition of "Council Committee" Administrator Committee an Administrator of a council appointed under the LGA other than an Administrator appointed under section 66 Committee Committee see the definition of "Council Committee" complaint a Code of Conduct complaint made for the purposes of clauses 4.1 and 4.2 of the Procedures. conduct includes acts and omissions Council Wollongong City Council Council Committee a Committee established by Council comprising of Councillors, staff or other persons that Council has delegated functions to and Council's Audit, Risk and Improvement Committee.
+Council Committee member a person other than a Councillor or member of staff of a Council who is a member of a Council Committee other than a wholly advisory Committee, and a person other than a Councillor who is a member of the Council's Audit, Risk and Improvement Committee.
+Council official includes Councillors, members of staff of Council, Administrators, Council Committee members, delegates of Council and, for the purposes of clause 4.16 of the Model Code of Conduct, Council advisers Councillor any person elected or appointed to civic office, including the Lord Mayor and includes members and chairpersons of County Councils and voting representatives of the boards of Joint Organisations and chairpersons of Joint Organisations delegate of Council a person (other than a Councillor or member of staff of Council) or body, and the individual members of that body, to whom a function of Council is delegated.
+For the purposes of this Code of Conduct, it is taken to include volunteers. designated person a person referred to in clause 4.8 election campaign includes Council, state and federal election campaigns General Manager includes the executive officer of a Joint Organisation Joint Organisation a Joint Organisation established under section 4000 of the LGA LGA the Local Government Act 1993 mayor includes the chairperson of a County Council or a Joint Organisation members of staff of a council includes members of staff of County Councils and Joint Organisations the Office Office of Local Government personal information information or an opinion (including information or an opinion forming part of a database and whether or not recorded in a material form) about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion the Procedures the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW prescribed under the Regulation the Regulation the Local Government (General) Regulation 2005 wholly advisory Committee a Council Committee that the Council has not delegated any functions to